-Jude Bellingham looks set to make a huge transfer to Real Madrid this summer according to breaking reports, but is he good enough?
+Jude Bellingham has completed a huge transfer to Real Madrid, but is he good enough?
 You bet he is.

 The only thing that we don’t know about Jude is his limit

-It has become customary for Borussia Dortmund manager Edin Terzić to wax lyrical over his midfield maestro in a variety of post-match press conferences, just like he did following his side’s 2-0 victory at Werder Bremen in February.
+It became customary for Borussia Dortmund manager Edin Terzić to wax lyrical over his midfield maestro in a variety of post-match press conferences, just like he did following his side’s 2-0 victory at Werder Bremen in February.

 “He’s the oldest 19-year-old player worldwide”, he added.